 - Backpacking Experience: This new experience is built around exploring both the backcountry of the Summit Bechtel Reserve along with the surrounding New River Gorge National River.
 Hiking through the mountains of southern West Virginia and experiencing some of the best whitewater in the country, this trip has it all.

 - Summit Experience: Not sure which activity best suits you?
 Try them all with the Summit Experience program.
-It is the only program that lets you try all the Summit’s high-adventure activities: BMX, skateboarding, mountain biking, zip lines, canopy tours, challenge courses, climbing, shooting sports and more in one setting.
+It is the only program that lets you try all the Summit’s high-adventure activities: BMX, skateboarding, mountain biking, zip lines, canopy tours, challenge courses, climbing and more in one setting.

 - James C. Justice National Scout Camp